hghezzi/Science-Around-the-Board/README.md

 To ensure diversity in the questions asked to different players, I always design >10 questions for each subtheme.

+I also provided an example file (FORMAT_INSTRUCTIONS.txt) in this repo with the instructions I provided to Gemini Gems to create questions.
+I use Gems as it allows to edit the knowledge source and instructions, meaning I could directly use Canvas content, lesson notes, and more for questions generation.

 ## License
 This project is licensed under a **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.